-General Rubric: This will be used for all writing and presentation assignments. \modified from UC Davis composition rubric
+General Rubric: This will be used for all writing and presentation assignments.

-A: 90 - B: 80 - 90 C: 70 - 80 D: 60 - 70 E: < 60 100 Ideas (40pts) Excels in responding to the assignment.
+A: 90 - 100 B: 80 - 90 C: 70 - 80 D: 60 - 70 E: < 60 Ideas (40pts) Excels in responding to the assignment.
 Demonstrates sophisticated thinking.
 Central ideas are clearly communicated and complexity of ideas are presented.
-Understands and critically evaluates and cites sources. ( 36-40 ) A solid paper or presentation, mostly responding to the assignment.
+Understands and critically evaluates and cites sources.
+(36-40) A solid paper or presentation, mostly responding to the assignment.
 Clear statement of ideas, but may have some minor issues or incomplete discussions.
-Shows careful reading of sources, but perhaps not as sophisticated of use of sources. ( 32-36 ) Paper or presentation responds to the assignment but weakly.
+Shows careful reading of sources, but perhaps not as sophisticated of use of sources.
+(32-36) responds to the assignment but weakly.
 There is a central idea, but it is not sufficiently described and communicated.
 Often very general thoughts presented.
-(28- 32) Does not present a clear idea or respond full/appropriately to the assignment.
+(28- Does not present a clear idea or respond full/appropriately to the assignment.
 Central idea is vague.
 (24-28) Does not respond to the assignment.
 Lacks central idea.
-(0-24) Organization and Coherence (30pts) Logically structured paper or presentation for its purpose.
-Paper or presentation guides the reader or listener through a progression of ideas.
-(27- 30) Shows a logical progression of ideas and uses fairly sophisticated transitional devices.
-Some logical links are absent or faulty.
-Each paragraph matches the central idea of the paper or presentation.
-(24- 27) Lists ideas or includes central ideas, but not in an organized structure.
-Uses transitions simply and sequentially.
-On their own, each paragraph responds to the central idea, but it isn't synthetically structure.
-Some lack of coherence in sentences.
-(21- 24) Random organization with no real structured coherence.
-Paragraphs lack structure and not all sections relate directly to central idea.
-(18-21) No organization lacks coherence.
-(0-18) Support (10pts) Uses evidence appropriately and effectively.
-Begins to offer reasons to support paper or Uses generalization or opinions to Clichés and overgeneralizations are relied upon Uses irrelevant details or
+(0-24) Organization and Logically structured paper Shows a logical progression of Lists ideas or includes central Random organization with No organization